 - Cancer.
-If the wounds have been there for a long time and aren’t getting treatment, the ulcers can turn cancerous.
+If the wounds have been there for long and aren’t getting treatment, the ulcers can turn cancerous.

-Long-term negligence of bedsores usually leads to serious infections and injuries, but had the besores been properly treated and/or prevented, the resulting injuries could have been avoided altogether.
+Long-term negligence of bedsores usually leads to severe infections and injuries, but had the bedsores been properly treated and/or prevented, the resulting injuries could have been avoided altogether.
 You should be able to depend on the nursing home to care for your loved one and can take legal action when they don’t.

 If you believe that a nursing home is neglecting your loved one and they have bedsores, contact the experienced attorneys at Welsh & Welsh in Omaha right away.
 We can help you get the justice you deserve.

 At Welsh & Welsh, we’re proud to have served the Omaha area for over 65 years and successfully litigated hundreds of cases.
 Our experienced attorneys are dedicated to protecting the rights of elderly residents in nursing homes and fighting against bedsore neglect.
 We’ve seen the devastating effects that these sores can cause and how families can be left picking up the pieces.
 We’ll help you find the justice your loved one deserves and hold those responsible accountable.